 Unicorn Snack Ideas

 Unicorn Bark!
-This is a great snack for U for unicorn day!
+This is a great snack for National Unicorn Day!
 To make this you melt white chocolate and add food coloring.
 Swirl.
 Add sprinkles.
 Let harden.
 Break into pieces!

 This unicorn snack was made with Unicorn Pudding, marshmallows (gelatin-free), whipped cream, and rainbow sprinkles!